brunoFernandes21/nc-news/README.md

 ## Acknowledgement

-I would like to say thank you to Northcorders for the opportunity they gave me to take the course and build this Full Stack application as my Front End project.
+I would like to say thank you to Northcorders for the opportunity they gave me to take the course and build this application as my Front End project.